22bcs80042/Ethereum-beginner-/README.md

 # create my own Token in solidity
-This readme file is made for my ethereum beginner project which is used to create MY TOKEN using contracts
+This repository is made for my ethereum beginner project which is used to create MY TOKEN using contracts

 ## Problem Statement